blagojevicana/markov-maze-adventure-game/README.md

 ### 5. Player movement

-We calculate the new position.
+Player uses arrows on the keyboard to control the game.
+With that, we calculate the new position.
 If it’s a wall, movement is blocked.
 If the player reaches a treasure, the room advances (or game resets).
 If the player hits a trap, the room restarts.
-This connects arrow keys to movement. plt.show() starts the interactive plot window.